Types of Psoriasis (cont.)

-Nail psoriasis of the fingernails and toenails.
-Note discoloration.
+Picture of nail psoriasis of the fingernails and toenails.
+Note the discoloration.
 Image courtesy of Hon Pak, MD.

 Lines may develop going across the nails (side to side rather than root to tip).
 Areas of white on the nail plate may also be present.

 The skin under the nail may thicken and lead to loosening of the nail.
-A white area may develop on the nail where it is separated from the skin underneath.
-This usually starts at the tip of the nail and extends toward the root.
-The nail bed (skin under the nail) may become infected.
+A white area may develop under the tip of the nail where it is separated from the skin underneath.
+This usually starts at the tip of the nail and extends toward the base.
 The nail may weaken and start to crumble because the underlying structures are not healthy.
-Tiny black lines may form in the nail in tip to cuticle direction.
-This occurs when the tiny capillaries in the tip of the fingers bleed between the nail and the skin under the nail.
 The pale arched area at the bottom of the nail may become red.
 This occurs when the capillaries under the nail are congested.

 Psoriasis of the nails is not contagious.
 How psoriasis of the nails develops is not completely known.
 It may have a combination of genetic (family), environmental, and immune causes.
 If psoriasis of the nails is severe and is not treated, it can lead to functional and social problems.

 Must Read Articles Related to Types of Psoriasis